tensor-flo/ambient-sound-self-supervision/README.md

 The images in the repo are generated using this above script and are teh top activated images for filter number 7 and 117 respectively in CONV layer 3 for our pretext AlexNet model using Statistical summaries features.

-Authors: Rohan Mahadev, Florence Lu
+Authors: Rohan Mahadev, Hongyu (Florence) Lu